 The key advantage to AHP® is reducing contact time.
 But I’ve got time, so that is not a problem for me at the moment.

-Instead AHP® create two new problems:
+Instead AHP® create three new problems:

 - The added cost means that I will have to work longer in my life time or become more productive to be able to cover those costs.